 Meridians and parallels of European eating habits

-In discussing European cuisine we need to think about a map where the political borders have been cancelled leaving space only for meridian lines and parallels, for mountain ranges, rivers and seas.
+In discussing European cuisine we need to think about a map where the political borders have been canceled leaving space only for meridian lines and parallels, for mountain ranges, rivers, and seas.

-In this way we can recognise the shape and content of the various cultures that are once so well-blended as in the case of Mediterranean Greece or northern Denmark or once so rich, various and even contrasting as in the case of France and Italy.
+In this way, we can recognize the shape and content of the various cultures that are once so well-blended as in the case of Mediterranean Greece or northern Denmark or once so rich, various, and even contrasting as in the case of France and Italy.

 To understand better how these elements are located on our silent map, let’s look at the sumptuously laid tables, where every nation offers not only a view of their own gastronomic heritage but also the lifestyle that has created it.

-Going through the calendar we can see how the dates, names and seasons have become “festivals”.
+Going through the calendar we can see how the dates, names, and seasons have become “festivals”.
 Even if the number of days, the weather of the seasons, the government of countries change, The “festivals remain – San Nicola in the north, Santa Lucia in the south, Christmas and Easter.
-The churches themselves seem to have re-thought the eating precepts, with which they used to prepare and follows the celebrations.
-The fasts for Lent, Advent and Sunday morning are finished, yet none want to give up a good banquet of pheasant, or German goose, or Italian capon, or the international turkey.
+The churches themselves seem to have re-thought the eating precepts, with which they used to prepare and follow the celebrations.
+The fasts for Lent, Advent, and Sunday morning are finished, yet none want to give up a good banquet of pheasant, German goose, Italian capon, or international turkey.

-Some religious festivals have been lost – San Giuseppe gives very few tortelli in Lombardy, less zeppole in Naples.
-The new celebrations find difficulties to establish themselves, but the true greed-inspiring inventions and spectaculars of modern Europe use the past.
+Some religious festivals have been lost – San Giuseppe gives very few Tortelli in Lombardy, less zeppole in Naples.
+The new celebrations find it difficult to establish themselves, but the true greed-inspiring inventions and spectaculars of modern Europe use the past.
 They bring it back to life and make it more efficient – Oktober fest in Germany, Kermesse in Fiandra, with a festivity of games, the Palio in Siena and the Feria in Spain, all tap into a breathing and well-fed affluence.

 The styles and occasions are many but the spirit which dominates the banquet table is the same.
-A center piece of freshly picked flowers in the south or dried flowers in the north.
+A centerpiece of freshly picked flowers in the south or dried flowers in the north.
 Place markers of rough and curved wood in continental Europe, clay or terracotta figurines in the peninsulas and islands of Europe.
-Silver candelabras for winter, floating candles in a glass bowls for summer evenings.
-From East to West, from North to South, the tablecloth is required: snowy-white, simple cotton, modern prints and lines.
+Silver candelabras for winter, floating candles in a glass bowl for summer evenings.
+From East to West, from North to South, the tablecloth is required: snowy-white, simple cotton, modern prints, and lines.

-Another important element in interpreting European culinary culture comes from the drinking habits.
-Climate, environment and customs influence “drinking” either as basic need or a social form of communication.
-As soon as a drink is named, wine, bier or coffee, there is immediately an association of ideas and tastes.
-Taverns, cafes and bars become the spaces for people to meet and socialize.
+Another important element in interpreting European culinary culture comes from drinking habits.
+Climate, environment, and customs influence “drinking” either as a basic need or a social form of communication.
+As soon as a drink is named, wine, beer, or coffee, there is immediately an association of ideas and tastes.
+Taverns, cafes, and bars become the spaces for people to meet and socialize.
 From Ireland to Bavaria the beer predominates, from Paris to Pantelleria, from Oporto to Rodhes, the wine is the main drink.
 For centuries along the Rhine, wine civilized the hostile populations.
-In a few decades a small cup of coffee has provided a passport for the Italians.
+In a few decades, a small cup of coffee has provided a passport for the Italians.

 Economic laws and atavistic resistance exist side by side and continuously change.
-Perhaps there is not yet a single Europe and certainly there are not many “Europes” anymore.
-There is only one territory divided mainly in two large cultural basins: the continental and silent North and the rough and noisy South.
+Perhaps there is not yet a single Europe and certainly, there are not many “Europes” anymore.
+There is only one territory divided mainly into two large cultural basins: the continental and silent North and the rough and noisy South.

-Moving south towards the Mediterranean are, Spain, southern France, southern Italy and Greece we have a fairly similar overview .
-Beef disappears, replaced by sheep and goat which influences the wide consumption of different cheeses, quite similar from region to region in color, shape and consistence: feta in Greece, manchego in Spain, chevre in France and pecorino in Italy, fresh or seasoned.
+Moving south towards the Mediterranean are Spain, southern France, southern Italy, and Greece we have a fairly similar overview.
+Beef disappears, replaced by sheep and goat which influences the wide consumption of different cheeses, quite similar from region to region in color, shape, and consistency: feta in Greece, manchego in Spain, chevre in France and pecorino in Italy, fresh or seasoned.

-Butter main role in northern cooking is replaced by olive oil.
+Butter’s main role in northern cooking is replaced by olive oil.
 The cooking becomes tastier and enriched with a wide variety of herbs and spices growing from Portugal to Rhodes, from Provence to Tuscany.
-In the North, blueberries, raspberries and forest berries soften the strong taste of red meat and the rather particular taste of game.
-Around the Meditteranean sea thyme, rosemary, mint, marjoram and parsley flavor the white and delicate chicken meat and fish.
+In the North, blueberries, raspberries, and forest berries soften the strong taste of red meat and the rather particular taste of the game.
+Around the Meditteranean sea thyme, rosemary, mint, marjoram, and parsley flavor the white and delicate chicken meat and fish.